Mackenzie Cundil Value Fund

-According to McElvaine, “some might consider us bull headed contrarians.
+According to McElvaine, “some might consider us bull-headed contrarians.
 I prefer to call us extreme value managers.
 Basically, we are patient investors who buy cheap stocks and wait for these stocks to reach the valuations we think they should be at.
 We must be patient.
-Sometimes we have to wait 2 to 3 years for the values to get there”.
+Sometimes we have to wait for 2 to 3 years for the values to get there”.

 Getting the sell decision right is sometimes harder than getting the buy decision right.

 Often managers can tell me what they look for when they are buying stocks.
 However, few people take the time to understand when to sell a stock.
 Tim shares with us the situations when they sell a stock; “Basically we sell under one of three circumstances.
 Firstly, we will sell the stock when the price reaches the valuation.
 Alternatively, we might sell a stock when we find a better stock or idea.
 Finally and hopefully this doesn’t happen often, but we will sell a stock if we were just wrong.
 Mistakes will happen from time to time.”